-The reason for those low prices is simply the tremendously slim margin Costco takes thanks to their membership model.
-(Basically they make their money on membership fees allowing them to keep product prices, including those on wine, very low.)
-Their selection isn't the broadest but they do tend to bring in some very nice wines, especially in the under $20 price point.
+One of the main reasons is simply the tremendously slim margin Costco takes thanks to their membership model.
+Basically they make their money on membership fees allowing them to keep product prices, including those on wine (and beer), very low.
+Their selection isn't the broadest but they do tend to bring in some very nice wines from all over the world (places like California, Washington, France, Australia, Argentina, Spain and Portugal to name a few), especially in the under $20 price point.

 One other note: while they don't advertise it, typically any price that ends in .97 is a markdown.
-Furthermore, if there is an asterisk on the label that means it is a close-out and is not coming back.
-We've heard stories of some amazing close-out deals on wine.
+Furthermore, if there is an asterisk on the label (aka the death star) that means it is a close-out and is not coming back.
 This is a great tip for shopping the rest of the store too — we’ve picked up some awesome deals on marked down items but they go fast!

 Lastly, don't be afraid of the Costco house brand, “Kirkland Signature” wines.
-These are extremely high quality wines made by excellent wineries exclusively for Costco.
-In fact, many times these are almost identical to wines sold under the wineries original label, at 50% or less of the price.
+These are extremely high-quality wines made by excellent wineries exclusively for Costco, cutting out the middleman to bring you even more savings.

 Read on for our selections of The Best Wines at Costco!